 Formulate and send home letters for health requirements about to expire to all designated pre-k students district wide.
 Follow up as needed

-Collect and review site accident reports for TR Jackson Pre-K. Forward the report to Risk Management once signed by director
+Collect and review site accident reports for TR Jackson Pre-K Center.
+Forward the report to Risk Management once signed by director

-Coordinate Site Safety Committee meetings for TR Jackson Pre-K
+Coordinate Site Safety Committee meetings for TR Jackson Pre-K Center

 Assumes the responsibility to maintain a valid Florida teacher’s certificate